Sp3ctr3/arcanum-server/README.md

 arcanum
 =======

 An asymmetric encryption based file storage service.
+In Arcanum, the server plays very little role.
+The client handles encryption as well as decryption.
+The server merely handles file storage and user management.
+This ensures that even if the server is compromised, the user data is not.

 You have to run createdb.py to construct the database first.